-We anticipate that business opportunities will come to our attention from various sources, including our officers and directors, our stockholders, professional advisors, such as attorneys and accountants, securities broker-dealers, investment banking firms, venture capitalists, members of the financial community and others who may present unsolicited proposals.
+We anticipate that business opportunities will come to our attention from various sources, including our officers and directors, our stockholders, professional advisors, such as attorneys and accountants, securities brokerdealers, investment banking firms, venture capitalists, members of the financial community and others who may present unsolicited proposals.
 Management expects that prior personal and business relationships may lead to contacts with these various sources.

-We expect that our due diligence will encompass, among other things, meetings with the target business's incumbent management and inspection of its facilities, as necessary, as well as a review of financial and other information which is made available to our management.
-This due diligence review may be conducted either by our management or by unaffiliated third parties we may engage.
-Our limited funds and the lack of full-time management will likely make it impracticable to conduct a complete and exhaustive investigation and analysis of a target business before we consummate a business combination.
-We anticipate that we will rely upon funds provided by advances and/or loans from management and significant stockholders to conduct investigation and analysis of any potential target companies or businesses.
+We anticipate that we will rely upon funds provided by advances and/or loans from management, significant stockholders and/or third parties to conduct investigation and analysis of any potential target companies or businesses.
 We may also rely upon the issuance of our common stock in lieu of cash payments for services or expenses related to any analysis.
 Management decisions, therefore, will likely be made without detailed feasibility studies, independent analysis, market surveys and the like which, if we had more funds available to us, would be desirable.
 We will be particularly dependent in making decisions upon information provided by the promoters, owners, sponsors or other persons associated with the target business seeking our participation.